KuyaJames724/POS/README.md

 // COMPLETED: Create 3 different models

-// TODO: Must create at least 4 different endpoints using 2 different models
+// COMPLETED: Must create at least 4 different endpoints using 2 different models

 // TODO: Create and validate username and a password from a user database table that contains hashed passwords

-// TODO: Create two users predefined in user table with different roles (one of front of house and a manager)
+// COMPLETED: Create two users predefined in user table with different roles (one of front of house and a manager)

+// TODO: Role and username/email address must be included in JWT claims

+// TODO: Must return an appropriate http status code if authentication failed

+// TODO: Create at least FIVE pages for the website layout

+// TODO: Create Login Page
 ```